-Basically ‘Autonomy vs. Integration Debate’ in Gender Studies is a debate on; whether Women Studies or Gender Studies should be established or studied as an autonomous field or separate subject; or it should be merged in other subjects; for example, as a separate chapter about women contribution in politics in Political Science.
+Basically ‘Autonomy vs. Integration Debate’ in Gender Studies is a debate on; whether Women’s Studies or Gender Studies should be established or studied as an autonomous field or separate subject; or should be merged into other subjects; for example, as a separate chapter about women contribution in politics in Political Science.

 The Autonomy vs Integration debate was born out of alarm on the part of some Women’s Studies scholars about the increase of curriculum integration projects for their subject.
 In other words, there was an increased effort to connect women’s studies to other subjects.
 This alarmed some Women Studies scholars.

 A related discussion also surfaced in 1982 at the annual National Women’s Suffrage Association (NWSA) and in the Women’s Studies Quarterly about strategies for Women’s Studies in higher education.

 Basic Concern of the Autonomy vs Integration Debate in Gender Studies

 The main concern of the debate was; whether the limited funding and time available to feminist academics should be utilized in the revision of the mainstream curriculum, or in the development of autonomous women’s studies programs.